eonist/eonist.github.io/_posts/_2021-06-08-Queing-tasks-in-swift.md

 - Support of operations priorities and influencing their execution order.
 - Cancellation option, allowing to stop the operation at the time of its execution.

+### Overarching benefits of Operations:
+- They are reusable within your project, and often between projects.
+- They are multi-core aware, so you’re always using as many cores as possible on the device.
+- They know about thread quality of service, so the OS can make intelligent decisions about resource management.
+- They are priority-aware, meaning you can tell the system what’s important (loading more tweets) vs. what’s not-so-important (downloading user avatars).
+- They are testable, making your code robust ᕦ(ò_óˇ)ᕤ

 ### Force a NSOperationQueue runs on one thread:
 There are 2 ways you could potentially handle this: